tangshuran/tangshuran.github.io/report6/README.md

 ##Feedback
-1.From my classmate Tong Wu, °∞ I think, the y axis along at the middle of the whole chart is really annoying.
-Is there a better way to display it ? °±
+1.From my classmate Tong Wu, ‚Äú I think, the y axis along at the middle of the whole chart is really annoying.
+Is there a better way to display it ? ‚Äù
 Then I found that, the default y axis position of dimple.js is along the zero value of x axis.
 So I scaled the data along the x axis, in order to make the y axis at the very left of the whole chart.

-2. From my friend  ?Tianqi Zhang°±, °∞Actually, what is the meaning of the size of your circles? °±
+2.From my friend  "Tianqi Zhang", "Actually, what is the meaning of the size of your circles? "

 The radius of each circle represents the total size of each group.
-But the default variable name of this feature is just ?n°∞.
+But the default variable name of this feature is just ?n‚Äú.
 It is confusing for the people who are not familiar with this dataset.
-So I changed it into °∞group_size°±, which is more understandable.
+So I changed it into ‚Äúgroup_size‚Äù, which is more understandable.
 It appears whenever  the audience hover the circles.

-3. From online Feedback °∞Raj°±, °∞The legends at the top seems to be not organized.
-They are in a mess.°±
+3.From online Feedback "Raj", ‚ÄúThe legends at the top seems to be not organized.
+They are in a mess.‚Äù

 I realized that, the order of the legends is important for my audience to understand the quality sequence of the catagorial feature.
-So I added a Series°Ø order rule in my codes.
+So I added a Series‚Äô order rule in my codes.
 In this way, the legends are well organized in order.

 ## Resources
 1.	http://www.oecd.org/pisa/pisaproducts/datavisualizationcontest.htm